-- All activities must be supervised. - The type of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - Direct Supervision is required when students are jumping over the bar onto the mat. - On-Site Supervision is required when students are pacing steps to the mat and practising the approach to the bar without take-off. - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - The Community Coach Liaison must be accessible to the Community Coach and students (at practices and competitions).
+• All activities must be supervised.

+- The type of supervision must be commensurate with the inherent risk of the activity.
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - Direct Supervision is required during the initial practice of lifts. - On-Site Supervision is required after students' demonstration of proficiency. - On-Site Supervision is required during students' use of free weights and weight machines. - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - The Community Coach Liaison must be accessible to the Community Coach and students (at practices and competitions).
 The level of support will be commensurate with the expertise and qualifications of the Community Coach as determined by the Principal/Designate. - As a minimum the Community Coach Liaison will provide In-the-Area supervision for all practices and competitions.
-Direct Supervision is required if a Community Coach is under the age of 18. - When students are competing outside their school district (e.g., travel tournaments, regional/ provincial competitions): - a Community Coach Liaison from the same school board must be accessible to the Community Coach; and

-- consult school board and local athletic association rules and regulations with regard to Coach, Community Coach, and Community Coach Liaison duties and adhere to the higher standard of care. - Where a Qualified Instructor is used, the Qualified Instructor must provide safety and initial skill instruction and monitoring for the safe application of skills and student behaviour for the duration of the activity. - A Volunteer, under the direction of a Coach, can monitor students during practices and competitions.
-Refer to your school board's policy on volunteers assisting with students' physical activities. - Responsibilities must be clearly outlined for additional Coaches and Volunteers who are monitoring the activity.
+Direct Supervision is required if a Community Coach is under the age of 18. - When students are competing outside their school district (e.g., travel tournaments, regional/ provincial competitions): - a Community Coach Liaison from the same school board must be accessible to the Community Coach; and - consult school board and local athletic association rules and regulations with regard to Coach, Community Coach, and Community Coach Liaison duties and adhere to the higher standard of care. - Where a Qualified Instructor is used, the Qualified Instructor must provide safety and initial skill instruction and monitoring for the safe application of skills and student behaviour for the duration of the activity. - A Volunteer, under the direction of a Coach, can monitor students during practices and competitions.
+Refer to your school board's policy on volunteers assisting with students' physical activities.

+• Responsibilities must be clearly outlined for additional Coaches and Volunteers who are monitoring the activity.